 This type 3 image also consists of two load regions in load view and three execution regions in execution view.
-However, --reloc is used to specify that the two load regions now have the RELOC attribute.
+However, --reloc specifies that the two load regions now have the RELOC attribute.

 The following example shows the scatter-loading description equivalent to using --ro_base 0x010000 --rw_base 0x040000 --reloc --split: